carpentries-incubator/better-research-software/episodes/07-software-documentation.md

 ### README and the FAIR principles

-Think about the question below.
-Your instructors may ask you to share your answer in a shared notes document and/or discuss them with other participants.

-Here are some of the major sections you might find in a typical README.
+The following lists some of the major sections you may find in a typical README file.
 Which are **essential** to support the FAIR [software][fair-principles-research-software] and [data][fair-data-principles] principles?
 Which are optional?

-- Purpose of the code
+- Description and purpose of the code
 - Audience (who the code is intended for)
 - Installation instructions
+- Pointers to dependencies and their versions (e.g. `requirements.txt` or `pyproject.toml`)
 - Contribution guide
 - How to get help
 - License
 - Software citation
-- Usage example
+- Usage examples
-- Dependencies and their versions
 - FAQs
 - Code of Conduct